dxrcy/cttab/README.md

 This has been tested in Windows 10 with PowerShell, but it should work for other systems and command interfaces.

-If you run into any problems, create a new issue for this repo and I will try to help.
+If you run into any problems, [Submit an Issue](https://github.com/darccyy/cttab/issues/new/choose) for this repo and I will try to help.

 ```powershell
 # Clone repository into ./cttab